eliavaux/elisa/README.md

 My goal was to create an open source, user-friendly application for 4PL curve fitting.

-I was unable to find any existing and comprehensible open source algorithms which implement curve fit specifically for 4PL, and so I had to write the code from scratch.
+I was unable to find any existing comprehensible, open source algorithms which implement curve fit specifically for 4PL, and so I had to write the code from scratch.
 Moreover most scientific articles I could find on 4PL curve fitting were promoting their own product, rather than explaining how it works.

 The gradient descent solution I implemented seems to yield decent results.
-Finding the global maximum, rather than a local one with gradient descent, would be ideal.
+Finding the global minimum, rather than a local one with gradient descent, would be ideal.

 I plan to add support for 5PL as well.